SURVIVOR CRISIS FUND FAQ

 Incomplete or missing information will delay your payment or make you ineligible for funding.

 You will be notified once payment is on its way.
-Payments will be distributed starting the week of December 7th, 2023.

 Choose your payment option carefully; changing the payment method may not be possible.